dennis-dunn/Mercury-Instant-Messenger/ReadMe.txt

 -----------------------------------------------------------------------
 15 - CONTACT INFO
-	1. You can E-Mail me at MasterHD@cox.net if you have any questions or would like an updated version of this program.
+	1. You can E-Mail me at master1hd@gmail.com if you have any questions.
 	2. Any comments or suggestions would also be appreciated.

 -----------------------------------------------------------------------